Power Up the Design and Ensure Robust Finance Transformation

 Finance Transformation nearly always has several components on, at times, conflicting timelines.
 Depending on the size and complexity, deployment may be on a roll-out schedule.

-Furthermore, Finance Transformation programmes have many touchpoints with other programmes, external regulatory compliance, and ongoing operations.
-We find navigating this at Loughridge Transformations impossible without an experienced and well-resourced Programme Management Office (PMO).
-They bring rigour, attention to budget and schedule and an ability to facilitate the dilemma decisions the Programme Lead and Sponsors will inevitably face.
+Furthermore, Finance Transformation programmes can be complex to navigate, with multiple components, touchpoints with other programmes, external regulatory compliance, ongoing operations, and often conflicting timelines.
+This is where an experienced and well-resourced Programme Management Office (PMO) comes in.
+At Loughridge Transformations, we know that a robust PMO brings a sense of order, attention to budget and schedule, and the ability to facilitate the dilemma decisions that Programme Leads and Sponsors will inevitably face.

 Design and Prepare for Delivery: Tools from the Toolbox

-A top-notch PMO will support the Programme Lead in decisions on the right project and change tools.
+A top-notch PMO will support the Programme Lead in deciding on the right project and change tools.
 Knowing the sponsors’ and stakeholders’ perceptions and preferences in the organisation and organisational culture also enables appropriate tool selection.
-Next to that, the characteristics of Finance Transformation require robust structures.
-That does not necessarily mean avoiding agile approaches – particularly if the organisation has already embraced that way of working – but Loughridge Transformations have found that a StageGate method within a Project Delivery Framework (PDF) is a sound choice.
+In addition, the characteristics of Finance Transformation require robust structures.
+That does not necessarily mean avoiding agile approaches, particularly if the organisation has already embraced that way of working.
+However, Loughridge Transformations has found that a StageGate method within a Project Delivery Framework (PDF) is a sound choice.

 Design and Prepare for Delivery: Fundamental Design Steps

-Before we look at the PDF application, it is a great moment to introduce the fundamental steps in Finance Transformation.
-In this post, we will only look as far as design.
-We will cover the subsequent steps next time.
+Before we examine the PDF application, it is a good idea to introduce the fundamental steps in Finance Transformation.
+In this post, we will only cover design and look into the subsequent steps next time.

 Click to scroll through the entire sequence:

-We will use a practical example later on to explore the detail of each of these steps, but now we will cover where those steps fit within the StageGates of the PDF.
+We will use a practical example later to explore these steps in detail, but now we will discuss where they fit within the PDF’s StageGates.

 Project Set-Up (SG1)